thaimy1614/room-booking-system/README.md

         }
     }

 Then restart Node-RED.
-It creates /projects folder in user .node-red automatically.
+It creates /projects folder in user dir .node-red automatically.

 📦 2.
 Get the Project